EOSIO/vt-blockchain-bootcamp-starter/docs/virtual-machine.md

 # Installing Linux for Windows Systems without WSL
-For any Version of Windows older than Windows 10 Fall Creator's Update, which is defined as less than **Build 16215** you cannot use Windows Subsystem for Linux, so you will need to install a VM.
-(This also includes Windows 8.1, 8, 7, Vista, 2000, ME, XP, 98, 98SE, 95, NT, 3.1 ... ;) )
+For **any Version of Windows older than Windows 10 Fall Creator's Update**, which is defined as less than **Build 16215** you cannot use Windows Subsystem for Linux, so you will need to install a VM.
+This means if you're running Windows 8.1, 8, 7, Vista you'll need to follow this guide.

 ## System Minimum Requirements
 - 4+ cores